 Sleep.
 To ensure that your brain increases dopamine naturally, you’ll want to make sure that you’re getting enough sleep.
+This includes setting aside time before bed away from the computer or TV screen.
 Lack of sleep has been shown to reduce concentrations of neurotransmitters, including dopamine, and their receptors.

 Listen to music.
 It is no surprise that listening to music can increase pleasurable feelings, improve mood, boost energy, and help with focus and concentration.
 Research has demonstrated that much of this is achieved due to an increase in dopamine levels.